suggestio/suggestio/README.md

 ## About

-Suggest.io is an CMS-like + Web + Hybrid Mobile App solution over ElasticSearch storage, used to create design-rich screen-fit single-page Web, composed into unified nodes graphs and contexted into bluetooth-beacon signals, geolocation regions, parent nodes, etc. Content placements can be monetized using build-in billing system.
+Suggest.io is an CMS-like + Web + Hybrid Mobile App solution over ElasticSearch storage, used to create design-rich screen-fit single-page Web, composed into unified nodes graphs and contexted into radio-beacon signals, geolocation regions, nodes of graph, etc. Content placements can be monetized using build-in billing system.

-All server, client and shared code written on Scala.
+Server, client and shared code written on Scala.
 Client-side UI developed using [scalajs-react](https://github.com/japgolly/scalajs-react/) and translated into JavaScript using [Scala.js](https://www.scala-js.org/) compiler.
 Server-side code based on [Play! framework](https://playframework.com/).

+Some small parts contains non-scala code due to historical reasons.

 ## Goals
 - Create a simple representation into the internet for end-users.